Mushrooms made into chairs, bowls and other furniture could help to save the environment

 The material he creates takes just four to eight weeks to compost and would enrich the soil it’s placed into.

-Ashley added: “I can see mushrooms replacing most things.
+Ashley continued: “I can see mushrooms replacing most things.
 That might be a very biased point of view but the ability to adapt and change the material’s characteristics are endless.

 “Making it waterproof, flame retardant and changing its strength allows for a lot of material applications.”